Moving home and your benefits

 Your partner’s income is included with yours as the combined ‘household income’ for means-tested benefits, like Universal Credit.

-Living with other people (anyone over 18)
+Living with adults (over 18)

 The rules for living with adults over 18 are the same if they are related to you.
 For example: